mikesmith7810/supermarketswipe/README.md

   --reset-cache
   ```

-Then load the project into Xcode, pair your device and using a your (free) apple id as the account, you should be able to set your
+Then load the project into Xcode, pair your device and using a (free) apple id as the account, you should be able to set the following deploy attributes.

+(Note - that with a free apple account, the app will only be deployed for 7 days and you will have to redeploy it after this.)
+You can pay the $99/year to apple for the developer account if you so wish.

 #### Team under Signing & Capabilites -